Associate Everything Detected: Facilitating Tracking-by-Detection to the Unknown: Method

+During training, all output object queries from the sampled video clip are cached in a clip query buffer.
+Upon reaching the terminal frame of the clip, these buffered queries are simultaneously assigned as keys ($K_3$) and queries ($Q_3$) for cross-clip attention computation, generating $S_{\mathrm{cross-clip}}$ and $W_{\mathrm{cross-clip}}$.
+These matrices denote the similarities and weight responses among all the objects that appear in this clip.
+Through association-centric learning, $S_{\mathrm{cross-clip}}$ and $W_{\mathrm{cross-clip}}$ are further optimized to improve the long-term trajectory modeling capability of AED.

-We further introduce our proposed multi-head weight attention.
-Inspired by the "weight" concept in multi-head attention~\cite{vaswani2017attention}, our multi-head weight attention is only responsible for calculating the similarities $S$ and weight responses $W$ between the input keys $K$ and queries $Q$.
-As illustrated in Fig.~\ref{fig:sim-decoder}(b), we simplify the multi-head attention to specifically compute the $S$ and $W$ between queries and keys and abandon the concept of "value" in multi-head attention.
-The more similar a given pair of the key and query (e.g. from the same ID), the higher the corresponding similarity and response will be.
-If $K=Q$, it is called multi-head weight self-attention, otherwise, it is called cross-attention.
+All three attention mechanisms mentioned above are based on our proposed multi-head weight attention, as illustrated in Fig.~\ref{fig:sim-decoder}(b).
+Inspired by the ”weight” concept in standard multi-head attention~\cite{vaswani2017attention}, we reformulate it as multi-head weight attention by eliminating the ”value” component, specializing in deriving similarities $S$ and weight responses $W$ between input keys $K$ and queries $Q$.
+The more similar a given pair of the key and query (e.g., from the same ID), the higher the corresponding similarity and response will be.
 To be specific, we linearly project $K$ and $Q$ for $h$ times respectively, where $h$ is the number of heads.
 For each $\text{head}_i$, we compute the similarities $S_i$ and the weight responses $W_i$ between the projected queries and keys using weight attention. $h$ weight attentions are employed for the similarity learning from different representation subspaces.
 For $\text{head}_i$, its $S_i$ and $W_i$ can be formulated as:

-Different from~\cite{vaswani2017attention}, for $S_i$, we employ cosine similarity instead of dot product and softmax in our weight attention because the softmax function can only identify the relative maximum, not the absolute maximum, which is catastrophic for data association in MOT.
+The elements in $S_i$ and $W_i$ are the cosine similarities and dot products between linearly mapped keys and queries respectively.
+Different from~\cite{vaswani2017attention}, for $S_i$, we employ cosine similarity instead of dot product with softmax in our weight attention because the softmax function can only identify the relative maximum, not the absolute maximum, which is catastrophic for data association in MOT.
 For example, newly emerged objects should have low similarity with all historical trajectories.
 If softmax is used, the similarities will be comparatively high.

-The results of $h$ weight attentions are then averaged element-wise to output the final $S$ and $W$ for multi-head weight attention:
+The results of $h$ weight attentions are then averaged element-wise to output the final $S$ and $W$ for multi-head weight attention (i.e., temporal/spatial/cross-clip attention in Fig.~\ref{fig:sim-decoder}(a)):

 Note that for each element of $S$, we constrain its value within the range of [0,1].